 - 1/4 cup extra virgin olive oil

 - 5 large garlic cloves pressed (about 2 tbsp)

 - 5 sprigs fresh rosemary minced (about 2 tbsp)

 - 1.5 tsp salt*

 - 1/4 tsp freshly ground black pepper

 - Place all ingredients in a bowl, and whisk to combine.

 - The marinade is now ready to be used.
 I find it’s the optimal amount for 2 standard pork tenderloins (about 2.5 pounds total).
 Place the marinade and pork in a zip top bag for about 2 hours**.

-- Remove the pork from the marinade, then cook as desired.
-I like to make Roasted Pork Tenderloin, but you can also grill the pork.
+- Remove the tenderloins from the marinade, then cook as desired.
+I like to follow this method: Roasted Pork Tenderloin.
 Enjoy!

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.